List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Horde Troopers

 The Horde Troopers or Hordesmen are robotic soldiers that serve the Horde Empire, and form the bulk of the Evil Horde's vast army.
 They wear grey armor emblazoned with the Horde insignia.
-Debuting in the She-Ra cartoon series, they also appeared alongside Hordak in various MOTU comics.
+Debuting in the She-Ra animated series, they also appeared alongside Hordak in various MOTU comics.
 A Horde Trooper action figure was released in 1986 for the vintage Masters of the Universe toy line.

 An updated pair of Horde Troopers was released in 2014 for the Masters of the Universe Classics toyline.
 Their bio states that they are mass-produced in the Horde's factories.

+The Horde Troopers are voiced by Lou Scheimer in the 1980s series.

 Horde Wraiths

 The Horde Wraiths are a group of magicians that work for Hordak.

 In the 2002 series, the Horde Wraiths are shown in flashbacks detailing Hordak's time on Eternia.
 One flashback detailed Hordak having them use the Spell of Separation from the Tablet of Triad and Separation which nearly destroyed the planet.
 Another flashback had them partaking in the Evil Horde's fight with King Grayskull.

 In the Masters of the Universe Classics toyline, the Horde Wraiths are the results of different magicians throughout the galaxy being enslaved by the Gem of Horokoth.
 During the plans to obtain the Starseed from the center of Eternia, King Grayskull interfered and stopped Hordak at the cost of Hordak's lead witch.
 That witch was replaced by Shadow Weaver who maintained her free will when the Gem of Horokoth was destroyed by Castaspella.